 The Hurricanes picked up a pair of big postseason wins on this date.
 On April 28, 2009, they stunned the New Jersey Devils in Game 7 of the Eastern Conference Quarterfinals.
 Down 2-1 with time running out, Jussi Jokinen quieted the crowd at the Prudential Center by tying the game with just 1:20 remaining on the clock.
 Eric Staal scored the series-winning goal just 49 seconds later to complete the wild comeback.
 This was the Hurricanes’ first playoff series win since they hoisted the Stanley Cup three years earlier.

 A decade later, Warren Foegele and Nino Niederreiter scored in the opening minute of the third period to lead the Hurricanes past the New York Islanders 2-1 in Game 2 of their second-round series.
-This pushed their postseason winning streak to four games and marked the second time in franchise history (including the Hartford Whalers) where they won the first two games of a playoff series on the road.
+That pushed their postseason winning streak to four games and marked the second time in franchise history (including the Hartford Whalers) that they had won the first two games of a playoff series on the road.

 Odds & Ends